 Tony and the guys from Fire Station 54 dressed up like clowns.
 They took the big hook and ladder to the hospital and staged a get away from the fifth floor.
 The nurses were all in on it.
 Everyone had a blast including Grandma with only one side of her face smiling.

-Tony got a page.
-He was supposed to be off on Mondays.
-Now that he was Assistant Chief, he had to respond if someone called in sick.
-Paul Ossner had an emergency appendectomy the night before.
+Tony was supposed to be off on Mondays.
+Now that he was Assistant Chief, but he had to respond if someone called in sick.

 There was a five alarm fire at an apartment building for lower income people in the worst area of town.
 The place probably wasn't up to code.
 Often the fire extinguisher boxes were broken and robbed or the alarms didn't have fresh batteries.
 There is no way to know how many people were trapped.
 He didn't tell Beth anything.
 She knew he had to go.
 Another firefighter picked him up at the hospital.
 That way Beth could have the car.

 He gave her a sweet kiss.
 His world revolved around her and Grayson.